chrpow/shadowdark-pdf-importer/readme.md

 That's it!

-"Shadowdark PDF Importer is an independent product published under the Shadowdark RPG Third-Party License and is not affiliated with The Arcane Library, LLC.
-Shadowdark RPG © 2023 The Arcane Library, LLC."
+Shadowdark PDF Importer is an independent product published under the Shadowdark RPG Third-Party License and is not affiliated with The Arcane Library, LLC.
+Shadowdark RPG © 2023 The Arcane Library, LLC.